Holiday adventures in Weymouth (Day 1): Jellyfish and Castles

 Time to relax

-As a parent a trick I have learnt is to let the situation do much of the work for you is that finding a spot for my kids to play takes the pressure off me to entertain them.
+As a parent, a trick I have learnt is to let the situation do much of the work for you.
+Finding a spot for my kids to play takes the pressure off me to entertain them.
 After a long morning, this is exactly what I needed because I needed to relax and unwind with gentle movements while our little one was raring to go and needed to let out all his energy after being couped up all morning and having a long sleep.

 It is easy to think that standing or sitting and enjoying the view means you are doing nothing until you learn that your body is never really still.
-At all times a human being is actively working and adapting to the situation with the difference being what is being asked of you at that time.
-For me and for my boy the demands on us have been different and I used this time to let our bodies recover their balance a little by applying a little of the homeostatic magic our bodies rely on.
+At all times, a human being is actively working and adapting to the situation, with the difference being what is being asked of you at that time.
+For me and my boy, the demands on us have been different, and I used this time to let our bodies recover their balance a little by applying a little of the homeostatic magic our bodies rely on.

 Restore my body